beatrichartz/martini-sockets/README.md

 	RecvChannelBuffer 10 // int
 }
 ```

+## Rundown
+Since it augments the level of websocket handling, it may prove useful if you know how this package does the channel mapping.
+Here's the rundown for a connection lifetime:

+1. Request Method (must be GET) and origin (can not be cross-origin) are tested.
+If any of these conditions fail, a HTTP status is returned accordingly and the next handler is ignored.

+2. The request is upgraded to a websocket connection.
+If this faily, ``http.StatusBadRequest`` is returned and the next handler is ignored.

+3. The connection and its channels are created according to given options and mapped for dependency injection in ``martini``.

+4. Three goroutines are started: One is waiting on the websocket for messages, another is waiting for messages from the next handler and occasionally pinging the client.
+The third is waiting for disconnection coming from both sides.
+All these goroutines are closed with the websocket, which is also why you should not try to send messages to a client after an error occurred.

+5. On the event of a disconnection sent either by the next handler or the websocket or when an error occurs, the connection is closed with an appropriate or a given closing message.

 ## ``gorilla`` vs ``go.net`` websockets
 The gorilla websocket package is a brilliant implementation of RFC 6455 compliant websockets which has [these advantages over the go.net implementation.](https://github.com/gorilla/websocket#protocol-compliance)